jdougan/banzhaf-byte/README.md

 from stdin, the output goes to stdout, and any status output goes to stderr.
-There is no UI for entry at the keyboard, and it takes 3 input file formats: the original(bytemag), tab delimited (tab), ~~and CSV~~.
+There is no UI for entry at the keyboard, and it takes 3 input file formats: the original(bytemag), tab delimited (tab), ~~and CSV(csv)~~.
 Options are specified with command line switches and not conversationally.
 No printing, people don't print much anymore and that is what lpr(1) is for.
 I'm also using the D double precision floats, as opposed to the tiny non-standard Apple floats.